 Info: Contact Rachel Scott (Minister of Service and Outreach) at 318.221.5207 or Gloria Millender of Community Renewal International at 318.425.3222.

 What: Noel has the largest food pantry in Northwest Louisiana giving out over 10,000 bags of food every year to people in need in Caddo Parish.
 The Food Pantry is operated by Director Susan Foster along with over 100 volunteers from Noel and various churches of all denominations.
-Other services offered include our "Start-up" kits for those who have experienced a recent house fire and pet food for those clients with pets.
+Other services offered include our "Start-up" kits for those who have experienced a recent house fire.

 When: Monday-Thursday, 10am-2pm.